 Described below are three methods through which students can obtain course credit for applied experiences: a practicum experience, clinical-counseling internship, or an industrial-organizational (I/O) internship.
-In addition, the KU Community Outreach Center can help you find volunteer and internship opportunities that might help you achieve your future career goals.
+In addition, the KU Community Outreach Center can help with volunteer opportunities and the Career Development Center can help with internship opportunities that might help you achieve your future career goals.
 YOU MUST REGISTER PRIOR TO THE EXPERIENCE TO RECEIVE CREDIT.
 FORMS ARE AVAILABLE IN THE PSYCHOLOGY DEPARTMENT OFFICE.

 Practicum (PSY 305) for 1-3 Credits